bootlin/snagboot/docs/snagrecover.md

    This must be one of the SoCs supported by snagrecover, run snagrecover --list-socs for a list of supported SoCs
  * `-f file` or `-F dict`
 	Firmware configurations.
-See
-    [firmware binaries](fw_binaries.md) for more information on this.
+See [firmware binaries](fw_binaries.md) for more information on this.

-If you have changed your ROM code's USB VID/PID, you must specify it using the --rom-usb parameter:
+If you have changed your ROM code's USB VID/PID (this usually isn't the case), you must specify it using the --rom-usb parameter:

  * `--rom-usb vid:pid`
    USB device address vid:pid